bentoml/BentoML/docs/source/deployment/heroku.rst

 ===================

 Heroku is a popular platform as a service based on managed container system.
 It provides an easy solution to quickly build, run and scale applications.
+BentoML works great with Heroku.
+BentoServices could quickly deploy to Heroku as API model server for production.

 Prerequsities